-(a) Restructuring expenses
+(a) Restructuring Expenses

-During the year ended December 31, 2023, restructuring expenses of \$5.9 million were recognized (2022: \$0.6 million).
-Restructuring expenses include severance costs of \$5.3 million (2022: \$0.4 million) incurred as the Company restructured and closed operations and reduces its workforce.
+During the year ended December 31, 2024, restructuring expenses of \$6.5 million were recognized (2023: \$5.9 million).
+Restructuring expenses include severance costs of \$2.2 million (2023: \$5.3 million) incurred as the Company restructured and closed operations and reduces its workforce.
+Other restructuring costs relate to the closure of operations, including funding operating deficits and severance for the closure of joint venture operations.

-(b) Transaction and transition costs
+(b) Transaction and Transition Costs